benbenz/katapult/README.md

 # deploy the necessary stuff onto the instances
 provider.deploy()

-# run the jobs and get processes objects back
+# run the jobs and get active processes objects back
 processes = provider.run_jobs()

+# wait for the activate proccesses to be done:
+processes = provider.wait_for_jobs_state(CloudRunJobState.DONE|CloudRunJobState.ABORTED,processes)
-# wait for the processes to be done and update the processes info if needed be (an instance terminated e.g.)
+# OR wait for all processes to be done
+provider.wait_for_jobs_state(CloudRunJobState.DONE|CloudRunJobState.ABORTED)

+# you can get the state of all jobs this way:
+processes = provider.get_jobs_states()
+# or get the state for a specific list of processes:
-processes = provider.wait_for_jobs_state(processes,CloudRunJobState.DONE|CloudRunJobState.ABORTED)
+processes = provider.get_jobs_states(processes)

+# you can print processes summary with:
+provider.print_jobs_summary()

 ```